 Parlour palm (Chamaedorea elegans) is often grown as a houseplant but can also be grown outside in subtropical climates.
-It grows slow and takes years to reach optimal size—up to 4 feet tall inside and up to 10 feet tall if grown in ideal conditions outside.
+It grows slow and takes years to reach optimal size—up to four feet tall inside and up to 10 feet tall if grown in ideal conditions outside.
 The palms have slender stems that feature blade-like inflorescences that are considered a delicacy in El Salvador and Guatemala.

 Caring for parlour palms is relatively easy, and their size makes them perfect as houseplants.
 It is one of the most popular houseplants due to its ease of care and minimal light requirements.
 Yet, proper watering and fertilizing is still essential to keep the palms healthy.
 Preparing the proper soil is also very important when growing the plant.
 Ideal soil consistency prevents waterlogging, which promotes disease and root rot.

 Growing more parlour palms is easy as well.
 Propagation via division turns an overcrowded, dense plant into two or more clumps that can be transplanted immediately into another container or area.